MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/management-apis.md

 ### Authentication and authorization
 Accessing Microsoft Defender ATP APIs is granted in accordance with the service users and permissions model.
 The API access requires OAuth2.0 authentication.
 For more information, see [OAuth 2.0 Authorization Code Flow](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols-oauth-code).

 For services, the Azure Active Directory (Azure AD) application model is applied where the AAD Global Admin grants the permissions to the application.
-Any change of the application “manifested” permissions will require Global Admin Consent.
+Any change of the application "manifested" permissions will require Global Admin Consent.

 ### Investigation API
 You can use the APIs to investigate entities such as machine, user, and file as well as discrete events (for example, process creation and file creation).
 For more information see, [Supported APIs](exposed-apis-list.md).